lightvector/KataGo/docs/GraphSearch.md

 From a theory perspective, we could say perhaps this is because the optimization problem doesn't account for differing _uncertainty_ based on the number of visits.
 There can also be problems due to correlations or adverse selection in the uncertainty in utilities, e.g. the same tactic occurs in many possible branches and throughout the search all the seemingly-highest-Q branches are *precisely* the branches overlooking that tactic and blundering.
 Using the visit distribution as the posterior policy is far more robust to this, because the only way to increase the weight of a move in the visit distribution is to actually search the move extensively.
 This means that a move cannot get a high weight until a deeper analysis of that move confirms the high Q value and cannot find any flaws in it.

 <a name="footnote4" href="#footnotesrc4">4</a>: For those curious, KataGo handles it in Go by leveraging an easily-proved theorem specific to Go: "Suppose a move has been played on some location.
 Let E be the number of empty spaces in all connected empty regions that border that move, and let S be the number of stones in the chain that contains that move.
-Then, even if the players cooperate, it will take at least S+E-1 moves to return to the position prior to the move".
+Then, even if the players cooperate, it will take at least S+E-1 moves to return to the position prior to that move".
 Based on this theorem, which can lower-bound the lengths of cycles, it's possible to construct a hash of the history that will almost never prevent sharing nodes for transpositions in normal situations, and yet is completely reliable at *not* sharing nodes when cycles are relevant, for all cycles up to a configurable desired cycle length.